KittyGiraudel/site/_posts/2014-06-17-template-engines-and-javascript.md

 Sometimes, you need to access such variables in your JavaScript code.
 Let me make this as clear as possible: writing JavaScript in a template file just because you need a variable from a template is not a clean solution.
 At work, we had developers writing huge chunks of JavaScript in `.html.twig` files because they needed some data from the controller in their JavaScript application.
 This sucks.

 JavaScript should mostly go in `.js` file.
 Markup should go in template files.
 Not the other way around.
-Especially not when it's getting bigger than a couple of lines.
+Especially not when it’s getting bigger than a couple of lines.

 ## Back to the problem

-Let's get back to the initial topic: on my blog, I need to execute some JavaScript snippets depending on the variables declared in the YAML Front Matter from the page I am in.
+Let’s get back to the initial topic: on my blog, I need to execute some JavaScript snippets depending on the variables declared in the YAML Front Matter from the page I am in.
 For instance if the article includes a CodePen, I should be able to tell JavaScript to include CodePen JS file.
 If the article allows comments (which is usually the case), then JavaScript should include Disqus.
 If I want the article to include a table of contents at the top, then JavaScript should be aware of that and do what needs to be done.

 Before moving to Mixture, I handled the problem in a rather drastic (and dirty) way: all templates included a `scripts.liquid` file at the bottom.
 In this file, I wrapped JavaScript snippets with Liquid conditions.
 For instance: